STructured Analysis of the Retina

 This research concerns a system to automatically diagnose diseases of the human eye.
 The system takes as input information observable in a retinal image.
 This information is formulated to mimic the findings that an ophthalmologist would note during a clinical examination.
 The main output of the system is a diagnosis formulated to mimic the conclusion that an ophthalmologist would reach about the health of the subject.

-Additional outputs of the STARE system include detailed measurements of the anatomical structures and lesions visible in the retinal image.
+Our approach breaks the problem into two components.
+The first component concerns automatically processing a retinal image to denote the important findings.
+The second component concerns automatically reasoning about the findings to determine a diagnosis.
+Additional outputs include detailed measurements of the anatomical structures and lesions visible in the retinal image.
 These measurements are useful for tracking disease severity and the evaluation of treatment progress over time.
 By collecting a database of measurements for a large number of people, the STARE project could support clinical population studies and intern training.